prpole/dissertation/chapter1/main.md

 the concepts most heavily revised in Gilman’s system of coevolution, are the factors that Marx identifies as disruptors of the metabolism.

-[ln-gilman-marxism]: See for example Denise D. Knight’s biography of Gilman:
+[^ln-gilman-marxism]: See for example Denise D. Knight’s biography of Gilman:
 “With other socialists of her background and inclinations, Charlotte distrusted Marx and preferred to rely on the intellectual labors of a native-born intelligentsia that included herself.…For the most part, she sought her desired